Manage Datasets

 3. Select File Actions > Export JSON.
 The selected dataset or items will be exported as a JSON file in a ZIP file and will contain annotation, if available.
 For example, a JPG image will be downloaded as a JSON file.

-How to Export the Entire Dataset?
+Export the Entire Dataset

 Use either the Dashboard > Data Management widget, or the Data > Datasets tab to export the data: